 - Drama Club – Roll dice (any number).
 Form a character using these items, then create an improv skit with friends as your characters!

 Story Dice is primarily useful in higher order activities under Bloom’s Taxonomy, particularly Synthesis, where you create, invent, compose, predict, plan, construct, design, imagine, propose, devise, and/or formulate.
 You can devise less and more challenging activities, as in the following example.

 Sample Journal Activity “My Perfect Day” using Bloom’s Taxonomy

 Student/Short Version: Student will create a character using Story Dice, then describe/write/dramatize their own “perfect day” from their character’s perspective.

 Teacher Version: Student will create a unique character using the Story Dice for seed ideas.
 After writing a short character sketch, student will compose a Journal Entry called “My Perfect Day” writing from their new character’s perspective.
-The evaluation step is the highest order activity and is a self-grading option..
+The Creating step is the highest order activity and is a self-grading option..
 Finally, a fun bonus option in a classroom or small workgroup setting is to have students perform their journal entries as monologues, in character, possibly interacting with each other, adding a drama element.

-- Application: Prepare a chart with five categories: name, age, job, pets, hobbies.
+- Applying: Prepare a chart with five categories: name, age, job, pets, hobbies.
 Place each dice image within a category.
 Imagine that you are this character and write a short paragraph describing yourself in detail.